mlatu-lang/readable-mlatu/readme.md

 Works with gcc/clang, hasn't been tested with any other compilers.
 Run `make repl` to make the repl.
 Mlatu rule files to be loaded in the repl can be passed as command line args.
-I would have prefixed repl commands with `)` instead of `]`, but it would have made the parser super messy.

 ## Docs
 Documentation can be found in the header file [mlatu.h](mlatu.h).